From Microservices Patterns by Chris Richardson

 Developing complex business logic is always challenging, especially when you have a lot to take into consideration.
 Perhaps an in-depth guide to business finance could help?
-It could help you decide what’s necessary in the beginning stages.
+It could help you decide what’s necessary for the beginning stages.
 Financing and budget planning are very important in business.
 Whether a business is new or a startup, a person has to invest in many services, sponsors, equipment, and so on.
 For instance, using business printers can enable employees to work more easily and effectively, as well as provide a simple means to create, share, and engage with information.
 So, it might be a good idea to invest in something that can save time and money, so that they are invested in other important and productive factors.
 What’s more, the microservice architecture presents some distinctive challenges.
 A microservice-based application often uses sagas to maintain consistency across multiple services.
 Furthermore, as you’ll learn below, in a microservice architecture business logic often needs to generate events when data changes.
 In this article, you’ll learn how to structure business logic as a collection of domain-driven design (DDD) aggregates that emit events.
 Let’s first look at the different ways of organizing business logic.

 Business logic organization patterns